Welcome to my Charlie review.

 I have too many apps that I’m so immune to them being there.

-They exist but I ignore them as if they were some kind of ad or something.
+They exist, but I ignore them as if they were some ad or something.

 I do think you should add a partner to your financial arsenal and use something that can actually make you more money as well.

-With apps like Acorns, you can make a nice investment towards your future on top of all the savings.
+With apps like Acorns, you can make a nice investment toward your future on top of all the savings.

 Just another free way to help in your financial department.